WINNER - Adding Value Through Landscape, LI Awards 2018

 Best Commercial Landscape Design, Northern Design Awards 2017

 Barrow has a rich industrial heritage, but the decline in traditional industry has resulted in hardship.
-This was starkly reflected in Maritime Streets’ desolate and degraded landscape, where 89% of the flats were deserted.
+This was starkly reflected in Maritime Streets’ desolate and degraded landscape, where many of the flats were deserted.
 Increasing occupancy was a key indicator of the success of improvements to the public realm.
-The regeneration of the area has culminated in an increase in occupancy of 57%.
+The regeneration of the area has culminated in a vastly increased occupancy, delivering concomitant benefits to the local economy.

-The connecting pathways form the basis of the design focusing on re-creating social links.
+The connecting pathways form the basis of the design, focusing on re-creating social links.
 Residential blocks are visually stitched together, creating a sense of community cohesion.
-The intersection of paths define spaces for socialising and play, and offer different routes for walking to work or simply enjoying the landscape’s biodiversity.
+The intersection of paths defines spaces for socialising and play, offering different routes for walking to work or simply enjoying the landscape’s biodiversity.